-- 12. The Applicant shall pay WSC \$0.035 for each tonne of product coal dispatched from the site for the purposes of improving public infrastructure and providing community projects for the communities of Summerland Point, Gwandalan, Chain Valley Bay and Mannering Park.
-Payments from the date of approval of project approval 10 0161 must be: - (a) based on weighbridge records of the quantity of product coal transported from the site; - (b) paid by the date required by the invoice issued by Council; and - (c) increased over the life of the project in accordance with the Australian Bureau of Statistics Consumer Price Index.
+- 12. The Applicant shall pay WSC \$0.035 for each tonne of product coal produced by the development for the purposes of improving public infrastructure and providing community projects for the communities of Summerland Point, Gwandalan, Chain Valley Bay and Mannering Park.
+Payments from the approval date of project approval 10\0161 must be: - (a) made by the end of March, for coal produced in the previous calendar year; - (b) made for each year that coal is produced by the colliery; and - (c) subject to indexation in accordance with the Australian Bureau of Statistics Consumer Price Index.